 Do I really need a diaper sprayer?
 That’s a question only you can answer.
 I got by without one for years, and for several reasons.
 I didn’t want something permanently hooked to my toilet.
 I didn’t want to shell out $40 or more for what was just “a cloth diaper accessory.”
 I also assumed it would be tricky to install.
 The qdSpray has shot all 3 of my reasons out of the water.
 While I could still get along ok without it, I love not experiencing DIAPER DREAD anymore.
 That’s when you’re faced with a mess so bad that, despite your love for your progeny, the thought of scraping, dunking and swishing their diapers is utterly repugnant.
 I’m talking about #2 diapers that even a liner can’t begin to contain or minimize.
 As fate would have it, throughout the qdSpray testing phase, Erik was dealing alternately with a really bad cold AND a food sensitivity, both of which produced some of the most abominable toddler output you could imagine.
 I wasn’t just spraying diapers; I was spraying clothes and sheets multiple times a day.
 The qdSpray is worth every penny of that $45.
 Over the years, I’ve easily spent $100 on flushable liners and disposable diapers as a means of minimizing the “ick factor” when dealing with messier-than-usual cloth diapers.

-You can purchase a qdSpray directly from their website, or from select retailers.
+You can purchase a qdSpray directly from their website, or from these retailers:

 If you have questions or comments, please leave them below!
 I’ll be glad to help as best I can.
 You can also enter to a win a qdSpray of your own!
 The giveaway is limited to US residents only.